abraham2512/beastapi-docs/docs/index.md

-# Welcome to MkDocs
+# Welcome to Beast API Documentation

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+Welcome to the documentation of the BEAST API project!

 ## Commands